albane-kr/NLP_Project_Chatty/README.md

 ## Disclaimer

 The Gemini API key will be deactivated after the project.
 Please insert your own API key in the LLMAccess.py module.

+Please also change the command in the emotionalFace.py file to your python environment (line 96)